Blog | Four ways you can support a young person with an eating disorder

-This week is National Eating Disorder Awareness Week.
-We've put together this collection of four ways in which volunteers can support a young person with an eating disorder.
+This week is Mental Health Awareness Week.
+Here are four ways in which volunteers can support a young person who has an eating disorder.

 It can sometimes be difficult to know how best to support a young person who appears to be experiencing mental health problems.
 Eating disorders, such as anorexia and bulimia are mental health problems because they are normally the result of difficult thoughts and feelings, which lead to harmful behaviours.